DataDog/ddqa/docs/config/repo.md

 - `github_team` (***required***) - This is the team's GitHub name, excluding the organization `<ORG>/` prefix
 - `jira_project` (***required***) - This is the team's Jira project in which issues will be created.
 If there exists an issue `FOO-123`, the project name is `FOO`.
 - `jira_issue_type` (***required***) - This is the type of Jira issue that will be created and will most often be `Task`.
 The issue type can be found as the `fields.issuetype.name` returned value in the payload from the [`/rest/api/2/issue/{issueIdOrKey}`](https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-issues/#api-rest-api-2-issue-issueidorkey-get) endpoint.
-- `jira_statuses` (***required***) - This is an array of Jira statuses that map to the top-level `jira_statuses` option.
-Alternatively, this may be a mapping of Jira statuses to QA statuses.
+- `jira_statuses` (***required***) - This is an array of Jira statuses that map to the top-level `qa_statuses` option.
+Alternatively, this may be a mapping of QA statuses to Jira statuses.
 The available Jira statuses may be found using the [`/rest/api/2/project/{projectIdOrKey}/statuses`](https://developer.atlassian.com/cloud/jira/platform/rest/v2/api-group-projects/#api-rest-api-2-project-projectidorkey-statuses-get) endpoint.
 - `github_labels` - This team will be assigned by default to any pull requests that are labeled with any of the entries (as long as the pull request has no labels that match any of those defined in the top-level `ignored_labels` option)
 - `jira_component` - This is the name of a Jira [project component](https://support.atlassian.com/jira-software-cloud/docs/organize-work-with-components/) with which to create issues